johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/STM32/ReadMe.md

 ## Analysis of the ouput

+We can see from the results that this model is using two detection scales:
+- One at 13×13 grid (for large objects).
+- Another at 26×26 grid (for smaller objects).

+### First Layer

 ```
  0 conv     16       3 x 3/ 1    416 x 416 x   3 ->  416 x 416 x  16 0.150 BF
 ```